BeehiveForum/BeehiveForum/docs/readme.txt

 - Michael from Hermitscave for taking the time to find all those nasty exploits.

-- JimL for beating Mike in our being obsessed with BeehiveForum competition.
+- JimL for beating Mike in our being obsessed with Beehive Forum competition.

 - SourceForge (http://sourceforge.net) for providing top-notch facilities to us (and to thousands of other projects) at absolutely no cost.